Multirotors from Takeoff to Real-Time Full Identification Using the Modified Relay Feedback Test and Deep Neural Networks: Abstract

 \section{Abstract}

 Low cost real-time identification of multirotor unmanned aerial vehicle (UAV) dynamics is an active area of research supported by the surge in demand and emerging application domains.
-Such real-time identification capabilities shorten development time and cost, making UAVs' technology more accessible, and enable a variety of advanced applications.
+Such real-time identification capabilities shorten development time and cost, making UAVs' technology more accessible, and enable a wide variety of advanced applications.
 In this paper, we present a novel comprehensive approach, called DNN-MRFT, for real-time identification and tuning of multirotor UAVs using the Modified Relay Feedback Test (MRFT) and Deep Neural Networks (DNN).
-The first contribution is the development of a generalized framework for the application of DNN-MRFT to higher-order systems.
-The second contribution is a method for the exact estimation of identified process gain which mitigates the inaccuracies introduced due to the use of the describing function method in approximating the response of Lure's systems.
-The third contribution is a generalized controller based on DNN-MRFT that takes-off a UAV with unknown dynamics and identifies the inner loops dynamics in-flight.
-Using the developed generalized framework, DNN-MRFT is sequentially applied to the outer translational loops of the UAV utilizing in-flight results obtained for the inner attitude loops.
-DNN-MRFT takes on average 15 seconds to get the full knowledge of multirotor UAV dynamics and was tested on multiple designs and sizes.
-The identification accuracy of DNN-MRFT is demonstrated by the ability of a UAV to pass through a vertical window without any further tuning, calibration, or feedforward terms.
+The main contribution is the development of a generalized framework for the application of DNN-MRFT to higher-order systems.
+One of the notable advantages of DNN-MRFT is the exact estimation of identified process gain, which mitigates the inaccuracies introduced due to the use of the describing function method in approximating the response of Lure's systems.
+A secondary contribution is a generalized controller based on DNN-MRFT that takes-off a UAV with unknown dynamics and identifies the inner loops dynamics in-flight.
+Using the developed framework, DNN-MRFT is sequentially applied to the outer translational loops of the UAV utilizing in-flight results obtained for the inner attitude loops.
+DNN-MRFT takes on average 15 seconds to get the full knowledge of multirotor UAV dynamics and without any further tuning or calibration the UAV would be able to pass through a vertical window, and accurately follow trajectories achieving state-of-the-art performance.
 Such demonstrated accuracy, speed, and robustness of identification pushes the limits of state-of-the-art in real-time identification of UAVs.

 \nomenclature{$\aleph$}{Measurement noise.}